How to Report to Animal Control in Los Angeles

 Although these policies are in place, there are cases where dogs run astray and bite another person.
 Dog biting laws in Los Angeles indicate that dog bites are taken seriously and must be reported.
 When a dog bites someone, it is required to be reported so that they can be isolated right away for ten days from both animals and people.
 This is to ensure the animal does not have rabies and does not pass it on to a person or other animals.

-Can You Sue for Dog Bite Damages?
+Can You Send Demand Letters To for Dog Bite Damages?

 Suppose you have been bitten by a dog in Los Angeles on public property, or you were on personal property with permission.
-In that case, you could sue the owner for damages and any expenses you incurred from the injury.
+In that case, you could send demand letters to the owner for damages and any expenses you incurred from the injury.
 If the damage is severe enough, you could be compensated for missing work or any funds that you missed out on.
 If you consider taking this route, you will need to meet with a dog bite lawyer first.
 Have a consultation about the conditions of the case, and then move forward if they accept it.

 If you have a pet in the county of Los Angeles, it should be registered with the city per California Law.
 This means that you are automatically the responsible party when they bite someone and can be located.
 If you are the victim of the bite, the liable party is initially the owner, as they are always responsible for the dog's behavior.
 Sometimes that responsibility may be shared, however, if the victim trespassed or if the dog was in the care of a dog sitter and bit due to their negligence.